Skip to content

 • There are no suggestions because the search field is empty.

-The Data Documentation Initiative (DDI) has been formally recognized as an international standard through the publication of ISO/PAS 25955:2026 by the International Organization for Standardization (ISO).
+The suite of DDI Alliance products has been formally recognized as an international standard through the publication of ISO/PAS 25955:2026 by the International Organization for Standardization (ISO).
 The specification was published on 6 March 2026.

-This recognition strengthens DDI’s role as a globally trusted framework for documenting statistical and research data and supports its adoption by governments, statistical agencies, research infrastructures, and data repositories.
+The publication of ISO/PAS 25955 is a recognition of the strength of the DDI Alliance’s role as a globally trusted framework for documenting statistical and research data and supports its adoption by governments, statistical agencies, research infrastructures, and data repositories.

 Key implications include: